-This documentation describes the new angular based Bibbox Docker Framework.
+This documentation describes BIBBOX Docker Framework.

-- What is the Bibbox Framework ?
+- What is the BIBBOX Framework ?

-The Bibbox Framework originally was created to serve as a Biobank in a Box (hence Bibbox).
-So this means it provides the possibility to create install apps and serve them directly towards the End-User.
-In the current state we are building apps to support pathologists and biobanks in their direct work as well as in Data-Management.
-The current framework mainly serves as a workflow demo SAAS-System and is not going into a productive state anytime soon.
+The BIBBOX Framework is a Basic Infrastructure Building Box (BIBBOX).
+As it originally targeted biobanks, it might sometimes also be known as a "Biobank in a Box".
+The BIBBOX provides the possibility to create and install Apps, and also serve them directly towards the end-user.
+In the current state, we are building Apps to support pathologists, bioinformaticians and biobanks in their daily work as well as in data management.
+The current framework mainly serves as a workflow demo SAAS-System.

 - How does it work ?